Inferred Hubble Parameter from Gravitational Waves in a Perturbative Bianchi I Background: Bianchi I Metric

-This is satisfied by our assumed form Eq. (\ref{phi}) to first order in $\beta$ and $\gamma$.
+Given that $g=\tilde{r} a \phi$ (from Eq. (\ref{phi})), we see that $g' \sim \omega g$ for its biggest contributing term, and each term in Eq. (\ref{remainder}) is thus negligible under the local wave approximation since $\beta', ~\gamma' \sim \beta/t, ~\gamma/t$.
+Therefore, the {\it ansatz} Eq. (\ref{phi}) satisfies Eq. (\ref{final_form}).
 The solution for the corresponding GW equation that results when an FLRW background is used (see Eq.
 4.182 of \cite{Maggiore}) is the same as the solution Eq. (\ref{phi}) when

-The solution for a binary system in circular orbit to first order in $v/c$ can be made to include back-reaction with respect to an FLRW background in a simple way using the local wave approximation (Eqs.
+The solution for a generic binary system (black hole-black hole, neutron star-black hole, neutron star-neutron star, etc) in circular orbit to first order in $v/c$ can be made to include back-reaction with respect to an FLRW background in a simple way using the local wave approximation (Eqs.
 4.191 and 4.192 from \cite{Maggiore}).
-Because we have the same solution if we substitute $\tilde{r}$ for $r$, we can also express the solution for the two polarizations of GWs for our perturbative Bianchi I (PBI) background:
+Because we have the same solution if we substitute $\tilde{r}$ for $r$, we can also express the solution for the two polarizations of GWs for our perturbative Bianchi I (PBI) background in a similar manner: